save 30% on current costs

 Sometimes, it’s just a case of wanting a bigger shed.
 Having enough space for your garden tools is obviously good, but you might want more space for a desk, chair, or even a TV and fridge – why not?
 You might as well make the most of your private hideaway, especially when you could be pretending to fix something that’s not broken in the slightest, and just watch the snooker with a tinnie instead.

 However, chances are you might have a problem with your existing shed.
 Thanks to the Great British weather and a hands-off approach, garden sheds can fall into disrepair.
 Maybe a roof can be recovered, or it can be repainted or restained, but once the structural core of it’s compromised, there’s no going back.
-Mould, rot, rust and other problems can set in, and it’s game over.
+Mould, rot, rust, and other problems can set in, and it’s game over.

 14 day price match guarantee

-Partner with peace of mind
+Partner with peace of mindGarden Shed Disposal

 How can I dismantle and remove my shed?

 How you dispose of your shed entirely depends on the type you’ve got.
-If it’s a massive brick outhouse-style unit, you’re best to speak with a building expert, not only because they’re dangerous to knock down, but the sheer weight of building materials – and that possible risk of asbestos – means you need professionals to take on the job unless you want back problems for the rest of your life.
-However, if you think you can do it yourself, there are a few options on shed removal, though costs vary!
+If it’s a massive brick outhouse-style unit, you’re best to speak with a building expert.
+This isn’t just because they’re dangerous to knock down, but the sheer weight of building materials – and any possible risk of asbestos – means you need professionals to take on the job.

 Will the council take my old shed?

-However, it’s a tough job that takes time, and may very well cause damage to your vehicle, or even injuries to you!
+Check with your local council as to whether they accept unwanted sheds and the materials before you start to dismantle it.
+Even if they do, it’s a tough job that takes time, and may very well cause damage to your vehicle, or even injuries to you!

 Can I sell my shed?

-Thanks to glorious capitalism, there’s a market for pretty much anything, but it might be a tough job to sell your shed, unless it’s in decent working order – and you also need to guarantee that it’ll stand as tall and firm in someone else’s garden after being taken apart and removed from yours.
-Your best bet is Gumtree, which offers a lot of unfussy buyers; websites like eBay don’t exactly have a wealth of locals looking for sheds, and “collection only” is enough to put a lot of buyers off.
+Thanks to glorious capitalism, there’s a market for pretty much anything.
+However, it might be a tough job to sell your shed, unless it’s in decent working order.
+You also need to guarantee that it’ll stand as tall and firm in someone else’s garden after being taken apart and removed from yours.

 Free duty of care

-We pride ourselves on being open and transparent.
+We pride ourselves on being open and transparent.Can I recycle my old shed?

-If you’re getting your shed replaced, a lot of companies will offer a recycling service, and it’s one of the easiest ways to do the best possible thing for the environment.
-You might be asked to strip it yourself, in the same way you would for a council recycling service – and this could save you a few quid, if you think you’re up to the task – but chances are you’ll get a good price for having experts do it in half the time.
+If you’re replacing an old shed, many companies will offer a recycling service.
+This is one of the easiest ways to do the best thing for the environment.
+You might be asked to strip it yourself, in the same way you would for a council recycling service.

 Can I get rid of my shed in a skip?